ni/install-systemlink-enterprise/release-notes/2024-01/README.md

 ## New Features and Behavior changes

-- TestMonitorService Breaking API Changes
+- Added support for SystemLink Client 2024 Q1.
+- You can @ mention other users in comments on test results and data spaces.
+- You can trigger test data extraction routines from the Product details page.
+- You can trend step data from the Results details page directly into a data space.
+- You can monitor disk utilization for your JupyterHub user data in the main status bar at the bottom of the window.
-    - Implement support for keywords and properties in Steps APIs.
-Bumped API Versions.
+- You can add keywords and properties in test result steps.

 ## Helm Chart Breaking Changes

-- `systemlink`
+- `systemlink 0.21.4`
     - The license service and the license UI have been removed from the product.
-    - Settings related to "license:" in the Helm configuration are no longer required and can be removed from existing configurations.
+    - Settings related to `license:` in Helm values files are no longer required and can be removed from existing configurations.
-    - End users should delete persistent volume claims datadir-{release}-license-mongodb-0,  datadir-{release}-license-mongodb-1, and datadir-{release}-license-mongodb-2 if they exist.
+    - Administrators should delete persistent volume claims `datadir-{release}-license-mongodb-0`,  `datadir-{release}-license-mongodb-1`, and `datadir-{release}-license-mongodb-2` if they exist.

-- `TestMonitorService`
+- `TestMonitorService 0.18.0`
     - The update includes a new database schema migration to support future features.
-This migration adds a new columns (keywords and properties) to the `steps` table.
-It is expected to complete without downtime.
+This migration adds a new column for keywords and properties to the `steps` table.
+This migration is expected to complete without downtime.
 Downgrades to prior versions after updating to this version is not supported.
-    - The migration requires permission to ALTER TABLE, which is an elevated privileges beyond the minimal set needed by the service.
-To ALTER TABLE the PostgreSQL user must be the owner of the table, or be a member of the role that owns the table.
+    - The migration requires the `ALTER TABLE` privilege, which is an elevated privilege beyond the minimal set needed by the service.
+To `ALTER TABLE` the PostgreSQL user must be the owner of the table, or be a member of the role that owns the table.
 If your PostgreSQL user does not have the required permissions the updated pods will fail to start.
-See below for new options to facilitate this requirement:
-        - TestMonitorService Breaking API Changes: Implement support for keywords and properties in Steps APIs.
-Bumped API Versions.
-    - Database migrations are now managed by a Kubernetes Job that runs prior to deploy of the TestMonitor pods.
-This will allow rolling updates to TestMonitor to be peformed more consistently.
+        - This upgrade can be performed by the TestMonitorService directly if its PostgreSQL user for the service has the required `ALTER TABLE` privilege.
+        - If providing elevated privileges to this service is undesirable the upgrade may be performed via a Kubernetes job.
+The user for this Kubernetes job requires the `ALTER TABLE` privilege to perform this migration.

 ### RabbitMQ Version